Gaolaboratory/Code_practice/README.md

 try to write concise and modular code do not use any other python package other than the python default and bokeh/matplotlib/numpy/pandas

+# Pytorch practice 1
+use the HeLa_200ng_1_20221004214655.pin file, split randomly for 80/20% training/testing
+pytorch, first thing, create a peptide classifier will be able to differentiate forward and reverse sequence based on hyperscore you can use all the numbers from column exp_mass till peptide_length to predict the label column the training target is about 1% error rate